pnienaltowski/uploader/README.md

   - `os`

 ## Usage
-1. Clone or download the repository containing this script.
+- Clone or download the repository containing this script.
-2. Run the script using Python: python script_name.py
+- Run the script using Python:
+    `python script_name.py`
-3. Enter the following details in the GUI:
+- Enter the following details in the GUI:
   - GitHub Token: Your personal access token for authentication.
-- Repository Name: The name of the repository (e.g., username/repo).
+  - Repository Name: The name of the repository  `username/repo`.
-- Branch: The branch to which the file will be uploaded (e.g., main).
+  - Branch: The branch to which the file will be uploaded `main`.
   - File Path: Use the "Browse" button to select the file.
   - Commit Message: Enter a meaningful message for the commit.
-4. Click the Upload button to upload the file.
+- Click the Upload button to upload the file.
-5. Use the Exit button to close the application.
+- Use the Exit button to close the application.

 ## Example Workflow
-1. File Path Input:
+- File Path Input:
-Select a file using the "Browse" button, and the selected file's path will be displayed in the input field.
+  - Select a file using the "Browse" button, and the selected file's path will be displayed in the input field.

-2. Repository Details:
+- Repository Details:
-Provide the GitHub repository details:

-3. Repository: username/repo_name
+  - Repository: `username/repo_name`
-Branch: main or master
+  - Branch: `main` or `master`
-Commit Message:
+- Commit Message:
-Add a commit message like Add new feature or Update script.py.
+  - Add a commit message.

-4. Upload to GitHub:
+- Upload to GitHub:
-Click the Upload button to upload the file.
+  - Click the Upload button to upload the file.